Riyamenon09/Breast-Cancer-classification-using-VGG16-and-explaining-with-various-XAI-techniques/README.md

 # Breast-Cancer-classification-using-VGG16-and-explaining-with-various-XAI-techniques

 This project is centered on the automatic classification of breast cancer histopathology images into benign or malignant classes through superior deep learning methods.
-Building upon the capabilities of VGG16 and ResNet50 via transfer learning, this solution provides precise, rapid, and reproducible identification of cancerous tissue from microscope slides.
+Building upon the capabilities of VGG16 via transfer learning, this solution provides precise, rapid, and reproducible identification of cancerous tissue from microscope slides.

- Implements Multiple XAI Techniques to Explain Predictions
+ Implements Multiple XAI Techniques to Explain Predictions:

 📌 Grad-CAM (Gradient-weighted Class Activation Mapping) Highlights the spatial regions in an image that influenced the model’s decision the most.